🎉 BOOK A FREE CONSULTATION NOW 🎉

 Jul 7, 2023 | Finances, Prenuptial Agreements

-What happens when you have a prenup that keeps everything separate, but you want to buy property during the marriage?
+What happens when you have a prenup that keeps everything separate, but you buy property together during the marriage?
 It’s a great question!
-What will happen depends on what your prenup says, exactly.
-Generally, there’s a provision in there for joint property purchases, even though you plan to keep everything separate, just for cases like this.
-What exactly that clause says varies.
-Let’s explore your options for this and how you can make sure your property stays separate, even if you purchase property together.
+What will happen depends on what your prenup says.
+Generally, there’s a provision in there for joint property purchases, even though you might plan to keep everything separate.
+What exactly that clause says can vary–it might automatically make joint purchases split 50-50, shared according to contribution, or something else.
+Let’s explore the options for this and how to ensure your property stays separate, even if you purchase property together.

 What is separate property in a prenup?
-When you mark something as separate property in your prenup, you are essentially saying “this is mine and I don’t want to split it in a divorce.”
-You and your partner both have the right to choose which properties you want to keep separate (think: bank accounts, real estate, personal property, inheritances, future assets, and more).
+When you outline something as separate property in your prenup, you are essentially saying, “This is mine and I don’t want to split it in a divorce.”
+You and your partner may choose which assets you want to keep separate (think: bank accounts, real estate, personal property, inheritances, future assets, and more).

-But what happens if you didn’t include a clause like this?
+But what happens if you didn’t include a clause referring to future joint purchases?
 Well, if you utilized a state-compliant platform like HelloPrenup or a good prenup lawyer, they probably included a provision for jointly purchased property.
-But maybe you didn’t and now you’re wondering what would happen if you purchased property without this clause and you meant to keep everything separate?
+But maybe you didn’t, and now you’re wondering what would happen if you purchased property without this clause and you meant to keep everything separate?
 Well, it would typically depend on your state laws, how your state treats marital/community property, and the circumstances of your situation.

 For example, in some states, the court may just automatically treat the jointly purchased property as community property and split it 50/50.
 Other states (equitable distribution states) may split it up according to certain factors.
 The circumstances of your case would also play into this.